Tech500/OneWay_nRF24L01_Battery_Switch/README.md

 1/13/2024  Files currently are a work in progress; only supporting turning a LED on and off.

-SPI pin connections for ESP32 DEVKIT V! board:
+SPI pin connections for ESP32 DEVKIT V1 board:

 MOSI   23
 MISO   19